 - A driver is injured in a motor vehicle accident during the course of employment.
 A third-party action can be brought against the driver who caused the accident.

-If you have additional questions regarding your rights after you’ve been injured, our injury lawyers will gladly provide a free consultation.
-Call (414) 240-1185 today!
-Hablamos Español.
+Have additional questions regarding your rights after you’ve been injured?
+Get a FREE consultation with our injury lawyers – contact us online or call (414) 240-1185 today!
+Hablamos español.